CH-CLARK/HardwareWalletIdentifier/README.md

 https://github.com/INTERPOL-Innovation-Centre/HardwareWallets_DF_List

-Run the script within the command line on the operating system that you want to identify previously connected hardware wallets.
+Run the script within the command line on the operating system that you want to identify previously connected Hardware Wallets.